wpdk/wpdk/doc/build-spdk-wsl.md

 # Building SPDK for Windows using WSL

 SPDK can be built for Windows using a WSL distribution and the MinGW cross compiler.
 Using WSL it is possible to run native Windows applications directly from the shell.
+WSL1 is currently recommended over WSL2 because it supports AF_UNIX sockets which are used to configure SPDK.

 The examples in this Getting Started guide assume a Debian based distribution with the *apt* package manager.
 The instructions should translate readily to other distributions.